Spring Gardens, Texas

 Spring Gardens is a census-designated place (CDP) in Nueces County, Texas, United States.
 The population was 563 at the 2010 census.
 Prior to the 2010 census Spring Gardens was part of the Spring Garden-Terra Verde CDP.

 Geography

-NAME is located at 27°45′42″N 97°44′31″W (27.761529, -97.741873).
+Spring Gardens is located at 27°45′42″N 97°44′31″W (27.761529, -97.741873).
 The CDP has a total area of 1.0 sqmi, all land.

+Demographics

+Spring Gardens first appeared as a census designated place in the 2010 U.S. census after the deleted Spring Garden-Terra Verde CDP was split into the Spring Gardens CDP and the Tierra Verde CDP.

+2020 census

+Education

+It is in the Robstown Independent School District.

+Del Mar College is the designated community college for all of Nueces County.